 Manual: Editors Use @ Mentions

 Sometimes you know exactly which component the AI should use.
-The Chat Editor
+The Editor Panel

 supports an @ mention system: type @ in the chat